Writing systems of Africa: Latin

-The first systematic attempts to adapt the Latin script to African languages were probably those of Christian missionaries on the eve of European colonization (Pasch 2008).
-These however were isolated, done by people without linguistic training, and sometimes resulted in competing systems for the same or similar languages.
+Though the Latin Script was used to write Latin throughout Roman Africa and a handful of Latin-script inscriptions in the Punic language (more commonly written in the Phoenician script, as noted above) also survive, the first systematic attempts to adapt it to African languages were probably those of Christian missionaries on the eve of European colonization (Pasch 2008).
+These, however, were isolated, done by people without linguistic training, and sometimes resulted in competing systems for the same or similar languages.

 One of the challenges in adapting the Latin script to many African languages was the use in those tongues of sounds unfamiliar to Europeans and thus without writing convention they could resort to.
 Various use was made of letter combinations, modifications, and diacritics to represent such sounds.
 Some resulting orthographies, such as the Yoruba writing system established by the late 19th century, have remained largely intact.

 In many cases, the colonial regimes had little interest in the writing of African languages, but in others they did.
 In the case of Hausa in Northern Nigeria, for instance, the colonial government was directly involved in determining the written forms for the language.

 Since the colonial period, there have been efforts to propose and promulgate standardized or at least harmonized approaches to using the Latin script for African languages.
-Examples include the Standard Alphabet by Lepsius (mid-19th century) and the Africa Alphabet of the International Institute of African Languages and Cultures (1928, 1930).
+Examples include the Lepsius Standard Alphabet (mid-19th century) and the Africa Alphabet of the International Institute of African Languages and Cultures (1928, 1930).

 Following independence there has been continued attention to the transcription of African languages.
 In the 1960s and 1970s, UNESCO facilitated several "expert meetings" on the subject, including a seminal meeting in Bamako in 1966, and one in Niamey in 1978.
-The latter produced the African reference alphabet.
+The latter produced the African Reference Alphabet.
 Various country-level standardizations have also been made or proposed, such as the Pan-Nigerian alphabet.
 A Berber Latin alphabet for northern Berber includes extended Latin characters and two Greek letters.

 Such discussions continue, especially on more local scales regarding cross-border languages.